Ex-defense secretary Jim Mattis has book coming this summer

 NEW YORK (AP) — Former Secretary of Defense Jim Mattis has a book coming out this summer, but he warns that it will not be a “tell-all” about President Donald Trump.

 “Call Sign Chaos: Learning to Lead” will be published July 16, Random House announced Tuesday.
 Co-written with Bing West, the book will be an “expansive account” of the retired general’s military career, according to the publisher.
 Mattis will write about conflicts from Afghanistan to Iraq and use those experiences for lessons on war and peace.
+Mattis, a Washington state native, attended events in Seattle over Memorial Day weekend.

 The book was under contract before Mattis became defense secretary in early 2017, although it will touch upon events over the past couple of years, a Random House spokesperson told The Associated Press.
 But “Call Sign Chaos” should be far different in tone from such scathing best-sellers as James Comey’s “A Higher Loyalty” and Michael Wolff’s “Fire and Fury.”

 “My purpose in writing this book is to convey some of the lessons I learned in 43 years of service for those who might benefit, whether in the military or in civilian life,” Mattis, 68, said in a statement.
 “I’m old-fashioned: I don’t write about sitting Presidents, so those looking for a tell-all will be disappointed.
 I want to pass on the lessons and experiences that prepared me for challenges I could not anticipate, not take up the hot political rhetoric of our day.”